-Roasted brussel sprouts with bacon—yeah I love ’em.
+Oven roasted brussel sprouts with bacon — yeah I love ’em.
 Let’s be real, vegetables don’t always have to be the worst thing on your plate.

 If you or someone you love suffers from an irrational fear of vegetables, then there may be help.
 Do you often ask yourself, “what is this green stuff?” or “why are these on my plate?”
-I’ll admit I was never really that person but I was skeptical of the idea of brussel sprouts when Patty first introduced me to them before we got married.
+I’ll admit I was never really that person but I was skeptical of the idea of brussel sprouts when Patty first introduced me to them.

-You like what?!
-Are you trying to kill me?
-So yeah, I added bacon and parmesan cheese to make up for it.
 Roasted brussel sprouts with bacon are the gateway drug in the world of vegetables.
 I swear.
-Suddenly, greens are no longer the enemy when you add crispy bacon and fresh parmesan cheese.
+Suddenly, greens are no longer the enemy when you add crispy bacon and fresh Parmesan cheese.